rizqitaufiqf/eigen3dev-library-management/README.md

 npm run start:dev
 ```

-9. If you want to test some service you can use:
+9. If you want to test some services you can use:

 ```bash
 pnpm test